TransparentEdge/terraform-provider-transparentedge/docs/resources/certreq_dns.md

 description: |-
   Manages DNS Certificate Requests.
   This resource enables the creation of certificate requests using various challenges, including:
-  - DNS Challenge
-  - DNS Challenge by CNAME
+  - DNS Challenge (a TXT record verifies the ownership of the domain)
-  For detailed documentation (not Terraform-specific), please refer to this link https://docs.transparentedge.eu/getting-started/dashboard/auto-provisioning/ssl.
+  - DNS Challenge by CNAME (refer to the transparentedge_certreq_dns_cname_verification data source) For detailed documentation (not Terraform-specific), please refer to this link https://docs.transparentedge.eu/getting-started/dashboard/auto-provisioning/ssl.
 ---